Online Learning and Optimization for Queues with Unknown Demand Curve and Service Distribution: Introduction

 where $W$ is the system's steady-state workload, $c(\mu)$ is the cost for providing service capacity $\mu$ and $h_0$ is a holding cost per job per unit of time.
 Problems in this framework have a long history, see for example \cite{Kumar2010}, \cite{LeeWard2014}, \cite{LeeWard2019}, \cite{Maglaras2003}, \cite{Nair2016}, \cite{Kim2018}, \cite{ChenLiuHong1} and the references therein.
-The major distinction is that in the present paper, we assume that neither the arrival rate $\lambda(p)$ (a function of $p$) or the service-time distribution is explicitly available to the service provider.
-(We also benchmark our method to the PTO approach for Problem \eqref{objective}; See In Section \ref{sec:PTOSensitivity}.)
+The major distinction is that in the present paper, we assume that neither the arrival rate $\lambda(p)$ (as a function of $p$) or the service-time distribution is explicitly available to the service provider.
+(As showed In Section \ref{sec:PTOSensitivity}, we will see that the PTO approach for solving Problem \eqref{objective} indeed suffer from unaccountable estimation errors in the model parameters.)

 Our online learning approach operates in successive cycles in which the service provider's operational decisions are being continuously evolved using newly generated data.
 Data here include { customers' arrival and service times} under the policy presently in use.
 See panel (b) in Figure \ref{fig:flow} for an illustration of the online learning approach. {In each iteration $k$, the service provider evaluates the current decision $(\mu_k,p_k)$ based on the newly generated data.
 Then, the decision is updated to $(\mu_{k+1},p_{k+1})$ according to the evaluation result (the exploitation step).
 In the next iteration, the service provider continues to operate the system under $(\mu_{k+1},p_{k+1})$ to generate more data (the exploration step).} We call this algorithm \textit{Learning in Queue with Unknown Arrival Rate} (LiQUAR).